 Not into all cycling, all the time?
 Check out The Rebel Workout on South Broadway.
 You can feed your cycling craving while also mixing it up with HIIT training, functional training, yoga, barre, and even private and small-group personal training.
 Their urban, communal space promotes fitness diversity and proper technique and safety.
 You’ll get fit, have fun, and make some great new friends.

-The stadium-style studio in Five Points houses 21 Matrix IC7 bikes.
+The stadium-style studio with three locations throughout Denver houses 21 Matrix IC7 bikes.
 Uh, what?
 Let us help: Epic Ryde has fancy-schmancy bikes with a “coach-by-color” training console that lights up to help riders keep tabs on their WattRate power meter or heart rate output.
 This technology creates an added element of interaction and motivation.
 That’s a nice way of saying that you can’t cheat by coasting in a low gear.
 But you didn’t come to class to coast anyway, now did you?
 So, try a cycle/TRX fusion class to take your workout to another level.

 This spot takes sound seriously.
 Founder Jasmine Anderson designed the Rhythm Revolution studio to deliver a sensory experience that is simply unmatched.
 So expect each class to be fueled by some seriously strong beats.
 You won’t hear Top 40 hits at Rhythm Revolution, but you will get out of your head with a legit heart-pumping ride.
 Need a break from the saddle?
 Try one of the HIIT or yoga-cycle fusion classes for a full-body experience.
 Heads up: they've been taking their cycle classes mobile, but check their website for more details on RR's permanent re-opening in 2020!

 The Cycling Yogi in Lakewood encourages you to balance high-intensity but low-impact cardio with the physical and mental benefits of yoga.
 Clever name, eh?
 Classes can be taken individually in 30- to 60-minute formats, or together, with 30 minutes of yoga-inspired cycling followed by 30 minutes of Vinyasa.
 Consider this your home away from home; the studio has a community vibe with small classes and teachers that remember your name.